-We are very lucky to have one of the most beautiful cricket grounds in England and, thanks to the tireless work of our groundsman, what is widely regarded as the best playing surface in Devon.
+We are very lucky to have one of the most beautiful cricket grounds in England and, thanks to the tireless work of our groundsman Andrew, what is widely regarded as one of the best playing surfaces in the South West.

-The pavilion extension completed last year is a great success and the improved facilities now make the pavilion a great place for our club members and their friends to hold social events.
-So please do get in touch with Matt Dart if you would like to book it.
+The pavilion with its new interior really is a great place for any of you and your friends to hold social events.
+Please do get in touch with Matt Dart if you would like to book it.

 The club’s success is based on the incredible hard work of a fairly small group of volunteers who give up an enormous amount of their time.
 The more people there are in this group, the more enjoyable it is for those involved and the better it is for the health of the club.
-So if you would like to help by taking on a role, however simple (such as umpiring, scoring or volunteering behind the bar), then please do get in touch with myself, Tony, or another Committee member.
-We are always looking for new Committee members and we currently have a vacancy for Treasurer.
+So, if you would like to help by taking on a role, however simple (such as umpiring, scoring, coaching or volunteering behind the bar), then please do get in touch with myself, Tony, or another Committee member.

 Finally, I wish you all a great season of either playing or watching competitive and enjoyable cricket.